oracle-livelabs/converged/microservices-with-converged-db/micronaut/micronaut.md

 ### Prerequisites

-This lab assumes you have:
+This lab assumes you have completed the setup lab
-- Provisioned environment with Git and Maven (Cloud Shell).

 ## Task 1: Cd to project dir and build the project

-1. Open Cloud Shell and make sure you're using X86_64 as your target architecture as was done during the setup lab

-2. Cd to the following directory of the repos you cloned during setup.
-For example, if you cloned to your user's $HOME directory:
+1. Cd to the following directory of the repos you cloned during setup.
+For example:

     ```
     <copy>